Hedreon/Notepad/README.md

 # Notepad

-A recreation of Microsoft Windows Notepad written in C++.
+A remake of Microsoft Windows Notepad written in C++.